With Latest Nativist Rhetoric, Trump Takes America Back To Where It Came From

 Labor groups also sought to control the competition from workers willing to take lower wages.
 But there were powerful business interests, particularly from the agricultural sector, determined to preserve access to migrant workers.

-In 1986, the Simpson-Mazzoli Act sought to control future immigration, but also granted amnesty to millions of the undocumented who were already resident.
+In 1986, the Simpson-Mazzoli Act sought to control future immigration, but also granted amnesty to millions of the undocumented people who were already residents.
 President Ronald Reagan signed it into law.
 It was a compromise meant to appease all sides, but it satisfied few.

 President George W. Bush, who had long enjoyed high levels of Hispanic support as a candidate in Texas, threw his support behind a comprehensive overhaul of immigration laws in the mid-2000s.
 He was joined by Republican rival Sen. John McCain of Arizona and by the Democratic leadership.
 But conservatives more generally opposed the bill as another extension of amnesty, despite all the sponsors' denials.